bhushank-asesa/js-tutorial/tutorials/hoisting/closure-in-detail.md

 ```

 - if we comment `let a = 5;` then it will be `// 45 7 'Hello'`
-- if we comment bot a declaration it will giver `reference error a is not defined`
+- if we comment both a declaration it will giver `reference error a is not defined`
 - it try to find in all cope chain

 ## Data hiding